mstniy/computed.dart/README.md

 ## <a name='FAQ'></a>FAQ

-- Q: How to pass an async function into Computed?
-- A: Short answer is: you can't.
-The functions passed to Computed should be pure computations, free of side effects.
-If you are meaning to use an external value as part of the computation, see `.use`.
-If you want to react to a stream of external events, see `.react`.
-If you wish to produce external side effects, see `.listen` or `.as[Broadcast]Stream`.

 - Q: Why am I getting `Computed expressions must be purely functional.
 Please use listeners for side effects.`
 - A: On debug mode, Computed runs the given computations twice and checks if both calls return the same value.
 If this does not hold, it throws this assertion.
 Possible reasons include mutating and using a mutable value inside the computation or returning a type which does not implement deep comparisons, like `List` or `Set`.